70+ Astonishing World Pollution Facts

 Fact 66: Animals create enough waste to cover San Francisco, New York City, Tokyo, etc.

-Fact 67: In the U.S., livestock create 116,000 lbs of waste each second and 7 million pounds of dung are produced by animals nurtured for food each minute.
+Fact 67: In the U.S., livestock produces 116,000 lbs of waste each second.
+Moreover, animals raised for food produce 7 million pounds of dung.

 Fact 68: A farm with 2,500 dairy cows creates the same volume of waste as a town of 411,000 people.